gabrieldwyer/tuckerjhayes.github.io/index.md

 it looks a little bit plain at the moment, but I know that you'll have a lot of ideas of what to add to it.

 it also won't be as easy or as immediate as your other programming stuff, but sometimes good things are hard!

+sometimes your changes will take a few seconds to get here, be patient!